Forecast Betting Explained

 You will win this wager if Runner 1 comes first, Runner 5 in second place, and Runner 2 in third place.
 You will lose the bet if any of the three selections finish in a different order than you assign.

 Like the forecast, this option is suitable for racing sports like horse racing, formula 1, NASCAR, and others.
-It is also available for sports like football, golf, hockey, etc.
+It is also available for sports like football, golf, ice hockey, etc.

 Final Words